 Citable filing context

-NXPI's research view summarizes recent SEC filing context, starting with mda_quarterly from Apr 28, 2026.
+NXPI's research view summarizes recent SEC filing context, starting with earnings from Jul 28, 2026.

 | Filed | Item | Context |